ernesttk/zebramx/README.md

     Assign the rule to the devices who need them

 The %script% folder is where Mobicontrol places all the scripts which run on device.
 By adding the js/ folder we don't interfere with them.

+Callings scripts should first assign the required modules to a variable.
+That looks like the call below.

+	var appMgr = require('js/appMgr/appMgr.js');

+when calling a function within the module, use for example:

+	appMgr.disableApplication('com.android.chrome');